 Smart Homes and Integrating Technology

-What better way to open the new year with a look at the future.
-In particular the technology and innovation behind homes of the future.
+What better way to begin the new year than to take a look at the future.
+In particular, the technology and innovation behind homes of the future.
 There is no doubt that as technology changes so many aspects of our lives it will soon also effect our personal sanctuary.
 Last year we looked at how computers were changing how we watched television.
 Other simple pastimes such as reading are also affected by computers and software notebooks that change our libraries.
 Music collections can now be slimmed down from plastic CD to bits of data on our computer.
 But what about the home structure itself?
 How will new technology effect how we use energy, water, communications and the natural environment surrounding the home?
 What might the homes of the future look like?
 Below we take a look at some of the more fast approaching changes to residential buildings that we might see take hold in the next few years.

 Homes with a Brain - The new smart homes integrate new technology while keeping flexible for future innovations.
 A central command for everything from lights, security, and temperature control to entertainment features such as TVs, computers, and music are all connected to one central powerhouse that can be accessed from anywhere in the home.
 Programming options will allow you to set the home to various tasks based on the time of day.
 Imagine waking as the blinds open to the sun in your room, the kids are all woken for school by the house using lights and/or radio alarms, the coffee is already brewed and the security system turns off the evening protections so you don't set it off as you grab your morning paper.
 At the end of your day, the house checks that all the lights are off for you, all the doors and windows are locked, the security system is on, and maybe the refrigerator tallies its contents so it can remind you in the morning that you are running low on milk.

-- Automated Climate CoHome Inspectors ntrol - Homeowners with newer heating and cooling systems already know the benefit of automated temperature control.
+- Automated Climate Control - Homeowners with newer heating and cooling systems already know the benefit of automated temperature control.
 Currently the system can check the temperature and adjust to the ideal climate you preprogrammed.
 In the future, these systems will be even smarter.
 Look for future heating and cooling systems to respond to more than just temperature.
 They will also adjust according to sunlight and wind - perhaps your shades will automatically close against a setting sun.
 Climate control will also become easier by zone or area.
 You can control heating to the bedrooms at night in the winter while balancing the rest of the house so you are not paying to heat empty rooms.

 - The Efficient "Big Brother" - Smart homes of the future will help us monitor how we use energy and resources.
 With a fully integrated home, families can examine how they are using and wasting energy, water, etc. They can then easily determine where they can make changes to make their homes more energy efficient and environmentally friendly.